truenas/middleware/docs/userguide/truenas_options.rst

   is included for managing these devices

 * the usage of a HA link goes above 10MB/s

+.. note:: alerts which may be related to a hardware issue will automatically create a support ticket.
+These include a ZFS pool status change, a multipath failure, a failed S.M.A.R.T. test, and a failed re-key operation.

 An alert will also be generated when the Avago HBA firmware version does not match the driver version.
 To resolve this alert, download the IT (integrated target) firmware, not the IR (integrated RAID) firmware, from the Avago website.
 Then, specify the name of the firmware image and bios as well as the